radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 >[!note] Although the ou=AllProfiles naming context is associated with the "default" schema file, this schema file should not be deleted if you delete the ou=AllProfiles naming context as it is used by other RadiantOne internal components.

 - cn=replicationjournal
-<br> This naming context is used for inter-cluster replication.
+<br>  NOTE - NEEDS TO BE UPDATED This naming context is used for inter-cluster replication.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 -  cn=extendedxjoin
-<br> This naming context is used when the default store setting is configured for an extended join.
+<br>  NOTE - NEEDS TO BE UPDATED This naming context is used when the default store setting is configured for an extended join.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 - cn=config
-<br> This naming context stores certain global configuration information for RadiantOne.
+<br>  NOTE - NEEDS TO BE UPDATED This naming context stores certain global configuration information for RadiantOne.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 - cn=changelog
 <br> This naming context stores a list of changes made to RadiantOne.
 Clients can leverage this for detecting changes that happen in the RadiantOne namespace.
 This naming context should not be deleted.